hlaueriksson/conductofcode.io/_posts/2017-03-31-secure-and-explore-aspnet-core-web-apis.md

 * The JavaScript is accessed from the global variable `authorize` and evaluated.

-* The function `authorize` is executed and the token is generated
+* The function `authorize` is executed and the token is generated.

-The `StackController` actions should now return responses with status codes `200`
+The `StackController` actions should now return responses with status codes `200`.

 The collection can be exported: